Table of Contents

 Abstract

 We address an ongoing controversy over what health-care providers tell prospective parents about Down Syndrome (DS).
-In the view of critics, including many parent, disability-rights, and anti-abortion activists, the messages that health-care professionals transmit to pregnant women and their partners are distorted.
-OB-GYNs, primary-care providers, clinical geneticists, midwives and other medical professionals generally believe that the quality of life for individuals with DS and their families i [...]
+Many parent, disability-rights, and anti-abortion activists believe that the messages that health-care professionals transmit to pregnant women and their partners are distorted.
+In their view, OB-GYNs, primary-care providers, clinical geneticists, midwives and other medical professionals generally assume that the quality of life for individuals with DS and their families is poor, [...]

 Open Access Technical Note